Emrys-Merlin/hyperbolic-tessellation/README.md

 Example images
 -----------------

-Fundamental domain of a genus 2 surface (Torus) with reflections up to a depth of 3
+Fundamental domain of a genus 2 surface with reflections up to a depth of 3
 ![Fundamental domain of a genus 2 surface](./genus_2_depth_3.png "Genus 2")

 Fundamental domain of a genus 3 surface with reflections up to a depth of 3